ymzuiku/vanilla-document/README.md

 - Zero dependencies
 - Freedom, you can use any design mode
 - Fast, no diff VDOM pay expenses
-- Chain declarative UI (Like JSX or Flutter ?)
+- Chained declarative UI (Like JSX or Flutter ?)
 - Only element helper functions
 - Easy create css and use BEM in Javascript
 - Support IE 9 (precondition add core.Set polyfill)